-Few businesses or products have seen the kind of relentless support and loyalty that has been shown to upstart Presidential candidate Donald Trump.
+Few businesses or products have seen the kind of relentless support and loyalty that has been shown to upstart President Trump.

 So what is it that keeps this anti-politician at the top of mind for so many Americans?
 Even the most experienced political analysts cannot figure it all out but consider these points.
 Trump’s initial campaign played off many American’s biggest fears.
 Legitimate or not, his ability to understand what his potential constituents were thinking about cannot be overlooked.